DCAN-Labs/infant_3T_7T_precision_imaging/README.md

 All data (3T and 7T) are combined withing the respective 'func' directories.
 They are differentiated using the BIDS format `acq` label (`acq-3T2mm`; `acq-7T16mm` (for 1.6mm resolution) and `acq-7T125mm` (for 1.25mm resolution)).

-Please refer to the manuscript for a further description of the input data and preprocessing steps.
+Please refer to the manuscript for a more detailed description of the input data and preprocessing steps.